 The compensatory award for unfair dismissal is such an amount as the employment tribunal thinks is “just and equitable” based on the loss to the unfairly dismissed employee.
 Such compensation can include salary, pension and benefits, until the unfairly dismissed employee finds new employment (depending on rate of pay), or for such a period as the employment tribunal thinks is fair depending on all the circumstances of the case.
 It is essential that a dismissed employee uses his or her best endeavours to find suitable employment and to keep their evidence for their efforts.

 An employment tribunal has the power to reduce the compensatory award if, say, the unfairly dismissed employee would have been dismissed had a fair procedure been followed; or that the unfairly dismissed employee would have been fired in due course; or that the unfairly dismissed employee’s contributed to their own dismissal.

 If an employer failed to follow the ACAS Code, then the compensation can be increased by up to 25%.
 Also, the compensation cannot be more than a year’s full pay, or capped at around £78,000.

 Unfair dismissal claims are complex and it is essential that you have an excellent and determined legal representation by a solicitor (not a paralegal).
-At Truth Legal, because we are driven by a passion to provide access to justice, we offer all potential clients a free, confidential and no-obligation consultation with a specialist solicitor.
-For appropriate cases, we offer No Win, No Fee agreements.
+At Truth Legal, we offer employment law consultations with a solicitor for £120 (incl. vat).
+You can book a consultation here.
+Following the initial consultation, for appropriate cases, we offer No Win, No Fee agreements.
 If we cannot offer a No Win, No Fee agreements, our charges are affordable and fair.